gyanesh-m/Sentiment-analysis-of-financial-news-data/README.md

 ## Contribute

-If you would like to contribute to this repo or have any ideas to make this better, feel free to submit a pull request or contact me at gyaneshmalhotra@gmail.com.
+If you would like to contribute to this repo or have any ideas to make this better, feel free to submit a pull request or contact me at gyaneshmalhotra [at] gmail [dot] com.
 For starters, there are some tasks available in the project tab of this repo on which you can start working on.